 There are two separate fees associated with our Driver Education Program.

 The first fee of \$20, due within the first 5 days of class, is in the form of a check or money order made out to the "Secretary of State."
 This fee is payment for the student's instructional driving permit and cannot be waived.

-The second fee of \$375, due within the first 30 days of class, is in the form of a check or money order made out to the appropriate high school.
-This fee is payment for the optional behind-the-wheel portion of driver education and will help defray the cost for the school district, which includes gas, insurance, and the leasing of the driver education vehicles.
+The second fee of \$425, due within the first 30 days of class through Pushcoin.
+This fee is payment for the optional behind-the-wheel portion of driver education and helps to defray the cost for the school district, which includes gas, insurance, and the leasing of the driver education vehicles.